 Fund Balance Statement

-Maintaining a minimum fund balance, or financial reserve, enhances financial stability for any individual or organization.
-Just as individuals keep a minimum balance in their checking accounts in case of emergencies, Chicago Public Schools (CPS) needs to maintain a minimum amount of funds within its operating account to ensure smooth day-to-day operations.
+Maintaining a baseline level of fund balance, otherwise known as a financial reserve, enhances financial stability for any individual or organization.
+Just as people keep emergency funds in their checking accounts, Chicago Public Schools (CPS) seeks to maintain a baseline amount of funds within its operating account to ensure smooth day-to-day operations.
 Additionally, financial reserves provide a cushion for year-to-year fluctuations in financial performance.
-External stakeholders consider a minimum fund balance a hallmark of prudent financial management and a best practice for governmental organizations.

-CPS adopted the Fund Balance and Budget Management policy (Board Report 08-0827-PO8) in August 2008.
-The goals of this policy are to maintain adequate fund balances in the various funds to provide sufficient cash flow for daily financial needs, to offset significant economic downturns or revenue shortfalls, to provide funds for unforeseen expenditures related to emergencies and to secure and maintain strong credit ratings.
-The definition of fund balances in this context is assets in excess of liabilities that can be spent in times of need.
-As a practical measure to achieve these goals in the General Fund, the Board established the Stabilization Fund, which should carry a minimum 5 percent of the operating and debt-service total budget in the following year’s budget.
-The stabilization fund is equivalent to an assigned fund balance under Governmental Accounting Standard Board Statement No. 54.
+CPS adopted its Fund Balance and Budget Management policy1 in August 2008.
+The goals of this policy are to maintain adequate fund balances in various funds to provide sufficient cash flow for daily financial needs, offset significant economic downturns or revenue shortfalls, provide funds for unforeseen emergency expenditures, and secure and maintain strong credit ratings.
+The definition of fund balances in this context is assets plus deferred outflows in excess of liabilities plus deferred inflows that can be spent in times of need.

 |Workers’ Comp/Tort Fund